Jho Low

-Low Taek Jho (born 4 November 1981), known professionally as Jho Low, is a Malaysian businessman and fugitive who has been wanted by Interpol since 2016 for his key role in the 1Malaysia Development Berhad scandal.
-Low is alleged to have stolen over US$4.5 billion from the state-owned 1Malaysia Development Berhad (1MDB).
+Taek Jho Low (刘特佐 (Liú Tèzuǒ); born 4 November 1981) is a Malaysian businessman and fugitive who has been wanted by Interpol since 2016 for his key role in the 1MDB scandal.
+Low is alleged to have stolen over US$4.5 billion from the state-owned company 1MDB.

+Born into a wealthy Malaysian family, Low graduated from University of Pennsylvania in 2005.
 He is the beneficiary of numerous discretionary trust assets which allegedly originated from payments out of the 1MDB fund.
 Low has maintained his innocence and contends that Malaysian authorities are engaging in a campaign of harassment and political persecution due to his prior support of former prime minister Najib Razak, whose part in the 1MDB scandal had led to Najib being convicted on seven counts of abuse of power, money laundering and criminal breach of trust.

 Low was born a citizen of Malaysia, and from 2011, has also held citizenship in Saint Kitts and Nevis, which was revoked in 2019, and Cyprus from 2015 until it was revoked in 2024.
-In 2025 it was reported that he is allegedly living in Shanghai with a forged Australian passport under the name "Veis Constantinos Achilles".

 Early life and education

-Low was born to a wealthy Malaysian Chinese family.
-He is of Teochew descent and he grew up in George Town, on Penang Island.
+Low was born on 4 November 1981 to a wealthy Malaysian Chinese family.
+He is of Teochew descent and he grew up in George Town, on Penang.
 His family has traditionally maintained a low profile.
 His grandfather Tan Sri Dato’ Low Meng Tak was a businessman born in Guangdong in China.
 Meng Tak had interests in iron-ore mining and liquor distilleries in Thailand in the 1960s and 1970s, and in real estate in Thailand, Malaysia, and Hong Kong.
 Low's father Tan Sri Larry Low Hock Peng founded investment holding company MWE Holdings.

 Low was the youngest of three children.
 He attended Chung Ling High School and The International School of Penang (Uplands) before being sent to the elite Harrow School in London.
 The school boasts notable alumni, including former British Prime Minister Winston Churchill and the first Prime Minister of India, Jawaharlal Nehru.
 He took this opportunity to rub shoulders with students from powerful families, including royals from the Middle East and Brunei.
 In London, he developed a "close relationship" with Riza Aziz, the stepson of former Malaysian Prime Minister Najib Razak.
 Low then enrolled in the undergraduate program of the University of Pennsylvania's Wharton School, where he continued to develop connections with Malaysians as well as Kuwaiti and Jordanian interests and began managing money for his friends and family.
 He graduated from Wharton in 2005.

-Low can speak Malay, English, Cantonese, Hokkien, and Teochew.
+Low can speak English, Bahasa Malaysia, Mandarin, Hokkien, Teo Chew, and Basic Arabic.